UMAprotocol/docs/docs/synthetic-tokens/long-short-pair.md

 The UMA Long Short Pair (LSP) contract template allows for the creation of unliquidatable capped-payout financial contracts.

 Minters can lock a unit of collateral in return for a pair of "long" and "short" tokens, and then market make or take a long or short position by selling the long or short token.
-Other users can go long or short simply by purchasing the tokenized positon.
+Other users can go long or short simply by purchasing the tokenized position.

 Some ideas for contracts that can be made with the LSP include:
 - Binary Options - insurance products, prediction markets.